ibm-cloud-docs/EventStreams/eventstreams145.md

 * Raise a [ticket ![External link icon](../../icons/launch-glyph.svg "External link icon")](/docs/get-support?topic=get-support-getting-customer-support#using-avatar){:new_window} to request a cloud service endpoint.
 Provide the following information in the ticket:

     * Your cluster ID, if you know it.

     If you don't know the cluster ID, please provide your dashboard URL, the Kafka broker endpoints, or your service instance ID instead.

-* If you want to restrict access to your cloud service endpoint to individual VPCs, include in the ticket the VPC CSE source IP addresses obtained as described.
+* If you want to restrict access to your cloud service endpoint to individual VPCs, include the VPC CSE source IP addresses obtained as described in the ticket.

 ## After switching to a cloud service endpoint
 When you have switched to a cloud service endpoint, the external or public endpoints are no longer available to you.
 This means that while existing credentials will continue to be valid, the Kafka endpoints and HTTP endpoints in any pre-existing service credentials will no longer be valid.